angular-architects/module-federation-plugin/libs/native-federation-core/README.md

 ## Initializing a Remote

-Also for initializing a remote, call ``initFederation``.
-If you don't plan to load further remotes into your remote, you don't need to pass any data to ``initFederation``:
+For initializing a remote, also call ``initFederation``.
+If you don't plan to load further remotes into your remote, you don't need to pass any parameters:

 ```typescript
 import { initFederation } from '@softarc/native-federation';